Step 5: Send your survey

-As mentioned the most common way of distribution is by sending the survey directly to the respondents e-mails.
-This is often preferred by the simple reason that it is a very convenient way to contact people.
-The e-mail will be in the respondents inbox and it will not dissapear from there without the recipient reads the e-mail.
+As mentioned the most common way of distribution is sending the survey directly to the respondents’ e-mails.
+This is often preferred due to the simple reason that it is a very convenient way to contact people.
+The e-mail will be in the respondents’ inbox and it will not disappear from there without the recipient reading the e-mail.

 For shorter “pulse”-surveys, sending an SMS containing the survey link can be sufficient.
-It is a quick and easy way to reach respondents with a short survey that you can enter and finish within only a few seconds without any big efforts.
+It is a quick and easy way to reach respondents with a short survey that they can fill in and finish within only a few seconds without any big efforts.

-Should you not have any direct contact with your potential respondents but the target group is visitor on your webpage for example, the only natural solution for you is to use the survey link.
-It will allow everyone that is interested in responding to the survey to do so by just pressing a link and submitting their answers.
+Should you not have any direct contact with your potential respondents, but the target group are the visitors of your webpage for example, the only natural solution for you is to use the survey link.
+It will allow everyone who is interested in responding to the survey to do so by just clicking a link and submitting their answers.